PK (soundtrack): Background

 PKs music is contributed by Shantanu Moitra, who had regularly collaborated with Hirani since Lage Raho Munna Bhai (2006) and 3 Idiots (2009).
 Moitra composed four tracks including a theme music, while Ajay–Atul and Ankit Tiwari contributed one track each.
 According to Moitra, all of his compositions in the film were "quirky" and "melodious".

-The track "Nanga Punga Dost" was conceptualized even before the first look poster, which Aamir posing nude with a strategically placed vintage boombox.
+The track "Nanga Punga Dost" was conceptualized even before the first look poster, in which Aamir is posing nude with a strategically placed vintage boombox.
 The track was particularly based on the aforementioned sequence, which Moitra described it as "amazing, crazy and wild".
 The track had two different lyrics, the first verse was featured in the introductory scene of Anushka Sharma, while the original version of the song was used in the end credits.

 "Chaar Kadam" is a romantic number picturised on Sushant Singh Rajput and Anushka Sharma and was shot in Bruges, Belgium, within 2–3 days.
 Moitra described the song's picturization is similar to the romantic songs of yesteryear Hindi films, citing Silsila (1981) as an example.
 The song was recorded by Shaan and Shreya Ghoshal in May 2013.
 "Bhagawan Hai Kahan Re Tu" is a semi-classical number performed by Sonu Nigam, picturized on the search of God.